Title

 6.1 Current Ethical Issues

-There are several issues that researchers and research participants, and really all individuals engaging in health care face.
-We will discuss some of these briefly.
+There are several current issues that researchers and research participants, and really all individuals engaging in health care face.
+We are facing new and bigger ethical issues in data due to:

 6.1.2 Data sovereignty